easyCZ/SLIP-A-2015/report/hayden.md

 sensors to the Android application which could then upload the data for further processing and display.

-The final design includes electrodes and analogue filtering circuitry to acquire an electrocardiogram (ECG) of the wearer, and a sensor to allow monitoring of the wearer's temperature.
+The final design includes electrodes and analog filtering circuitry to acquire an electrocardiogram (ECG) of the wearer, and a sensor to allow monitoring of the wearer's temperature.